dankamongmen/notcurses/README.md

   as "a restatement of MIT-X11").

 Much of the above can be had with NCURSES, but they're not what NCURSES was *designed* for.
-The most fundamental advantage in my mind, though, is that Notcurses is of the multithreaded era.
-On the other hand, if you're targeting industrial or critical applications, or wish to benefit from the time-tested reliability and portability of Curses, you should by all means use that fine library.
+On the other hand, if you're targeting industrial or critical applications, or wish to benefit from its time-tested reliability and portability, you should by all means use that fine library.

 ## Requirements